Friday, August 21, 2009

 However, this apparently was not meant to be a serious day for us.
 Gina and Laszlo joined Julie, Jay, Amy and I, and we were all in rather silly moods.
 We took a taxi to the train station, where we caught a train to Gdansk.
 Julie and Laszlo had been studying maps and determined we could get off in Oliwa to see a famous church on our way to Gdansk.
 I can’t claim to much intelligent input, although I remember mentioning that Pat Welch’s mother was Polish, and his family came from Minnesota, so he was a Twins fan.
 His favorite player when we were kids was Tony Oliva, which is spelled almost exactly like Oliwa.
 The payoff of the story probably impresses you about as much as it did the others.

 Anyway, we got off the train in Oliwa, and I saw a giant poster of a naked woman holding a can, and I said, “I don’t know what she’s selling, but I’m buying.”
-I was walking behind the group, looking off to the side at the poster, so I didn’t notice they dodged some three foot posts implanted to stop motor vehicles.
+I was walking behind the group, looking off to the side at the poster, so I didn’t notice they dodged some 3-foot bollard posts to stop motor vehicles.
 I hit one with my leg, somehow catching the tail of my shirt and ripping a button off.
 We all laughed at me about that for the rest of the day.

 We asked directions, and as we found most of the time while in Poland, the people either spoke no English or had no interest in encouraging people too cheap to buy tours.
 For $175, we could have hired a van to take us to this church and Gdansk on an all day tour, and that was probably a good deal, but we had a laughing good time on our own.
 We asked others we passed on our hike, pointing at a picture of the church, and they nodded and pointed as if we were going the right way, but when we arrived at the church, it was not the Oliwa Cathedral.